10 Easy Cognitive Development Activities for Kids

 When you can, offer your child choices: “Would you like to wear the brown shorts or the blue shorts?” or “Would you like to eat roti or rice for lunch?”
 It will help them feel more independent and learn to make confident decisions that affect their day.

 Another way to help your child learn to think for themself is to ask them questions: “Which toy should we pick up first when we clean up the living room?
 Or “Why is it important to walk down the stairs slowly?”
 Asking them questions helps them learn how to problem solve and better understand how their environment works.

 Take trips to your local children’s museum, library, or farmer’s market to stimulate your child’s curiosity and provide them with “hands-on” experiences.
 Ask them questions while you explore and listen to their responses and reactions.
 These adventures can provide a learning experience for both of you!

 9. Play with Everyday Items

 Playing with everyday household items is educational, fun, and cost-effective.
 Encourage your child to match various-sized lids to their accompanying pots or have them look in a mirror and point to their nose, mouth, eyes, and other parts of their body.

 Play a variety of games with your child to encourage problem solving and creativity.
 If your child is younger, the two of you can build blocks and play “Peek-a-Boo.”
 As they get older, you can engage them in board games, puzzles and play “Hide and Seek.”

-In this article, we discovered ways by which we can boost cognitive development of a child in their early years of development.
-For instance, if our kids need to have a strong grasp of language we could concentrate on phonemic awareness early on.
-If we want them to improve at math and science we could engage them in numerical games and activities early on.
+In this article, we discovered different cognitive development activities by which we can boost cognitive stimulation in early childhood in their early years of development.
+For instance, if our kids need a strong grasp of language, we could concentrate on phonemic awareness early on.
+If we want them to improve at math and science, we could engage them in numerical games and activities early on.
 Perhaps most importantly, we no longer think of brains as empty vessels waiting to be filled up with knowledge but as adaptable organs that develop all the way through early adulthood!